andreimatveyeu/mda_rhodes_piano_docker/README.md

 1. `mda_rhodes`: Hosting the mdaEPiano plugin.
 2. `mda_rhodes_reverb`: Hosting a reverb plugin (likely mdaReverb or similar from the mda-lv2 suite).

-You will need to use a JACK patchbay (like `qjackctl` or `catia` from `jack-tools`, which is installed in the container) to connect the audio output of these plugins to your system's audio output or other JACK-aware applications.
+You will need to use a JACK patchbay (like `carla`) to connect the audio output of these plugins to your system's audio output or other JACK-aware applications.

 ## Configuration